 Columbia University in the City of New York is a good choice for individuals interested in a Political Science & Government major.
-Columbia University in the City of New York receive an earnings boost of approximately 47.4% above the typical income of political science & government graduates.
+Political science majors from Columbia University in the City of New York receive an earnings boost of approximately 47.4% above the typical income of political science & government graduates.
 With over 20,000 undergraduates, Columbia University in the City of New York is among the biggest schools in the country.

 New York University is among your best bets if you want to study Political Science & Government.
-Students from the political science & government program at New York University offers graduate degrees in political science for those interested in an advanced degree.
+Students from the political science & government program at New York University earn 27.8% more than the typical college grad with the same degree.
 The setting in an important city is great for young people seeking out considerable possibilities for social networking, adventure, and exploration.